 Babylonian School Day

 How did the children learn to write 4000 years ago in Mesopotamian?
-Following a short presentation and a guided tour through the museum, the children can have a go at writing in the cuneiform.
+Following a short presentation and a guided tour through the museum, the children can work out the answer to this question by themselves with the help of clay, a stylus and a character table.
+At the end everyone will write their name onto the clay tablet in the cuneiform.